Justice Home The Constitution Flag

 International MaintenanceRECIPROCAL ENFORCEMENT OF MAINTENANCE ORDERS (INTERNATIONAL MAINTENANCE) refers to cases where one of the parties is residing in a proclaimed country or territory.

-South Africa have reciprocal enforcement agreements with the following countries: Australia*, Botswana, Canada*, Cocoa (Keeling) Islands, Cyprus, Fiji, Germany, Guernsey (Bailiwick of), Hong Kong, Isle of Jersey, Isle of Man, Kenya, Lesotho, Malawi, Mauritius, Namibia, New Zealand, Nigeria, Norfolk Island, Sarawak, Singapore, St Helena, Swaziland, United Kingdom, England, Northern Ireland, Scotland, Wales, United States of America (California - Florida), Zambia, Zimbabwe
+South Africa have reciprocal enforcement agreements with the following countries: Australia*, Botswana, Canada*, Cocoa (Keeling) Islands, Cyprus, Fiji, Germany, Guernsey (Bailiwick of), Hong Kong, Isle of Jersey, Isle of Man, Kenya, Lesotho, Malawi, Mauritius, Namibia, New Zealand, Nigeria, Norfolk Island, Sarawak, Singapore, St Helena, Swaziland, United Kingdom, England, Northern Ireland, Scotland, Wales, United States of America (California - Florida), Zambia, Zimbabwe.

 Follow this link for information on international maintenance.